redhat-developer-adoption-emea/cloud-native-guides/prometheus-operator.md

 In order to follow this lab you'll need:

-* A u ser whi has been granted the `cluster-admin` role
+* A u ser who has been granted the `cluster-admin` role
 * Create a project to install Prometheus

 The next command lines show how to grant a user the `cluster-admin` role and create a project.